CACHE Level 2 Extended Diploma in Health and Social Care

-Upon successful completion of the course you will achieve an NCFE CACHE Level 2 Extended Diploma in Health and Social Care.
+Upon successful completion of the course, you will achieve an NCFE CACHE Level 2 Extended Diploma in Health and Social Care.

 CACHE became part of NCFE in 2015.

-We offer a course replacement service which ensures that, if your course pack is lost or damaged throughout the duration of your studies, we can issue you with a new set of materials for a one-time additional fee.
-This is available by calling our Student Support team on 03300 563100.
+It's not a problem.
+We offer a course replacement service, so if you get into trouble and your course pack is lost or damaged, our Student Support Team can provide you with a new set of materials for a one-time additional fee.